Benzo-Fury/boost-AI/readme.md

 ```

 ##### Response Modification (Return Full Response)
 Ah, yes.
 The thrill of the unknown.
 By default, our package will only give you the answer string that was generated, because we like to keep things exciting.
 But if you're feeling daring and want to see the full response, you can specify that with the "returnFullResponse" special section.
 Just set it to "true" and voila!
 You'll get all the juicy details of the response.
 Of course, if you're not into that kind of thing, you can just stick with the default and live on the edge like the rest of us.
-Oh yeah this is how you do it:
+Oh, yeah this is how you do it:
 ```ts
 const response = await api.generateText({
  prompt: "This is the bit where you enter your life problems/questions", }, true); // <<< see how it says true
 ```
 What will this return you may ask?
-Thats a great question.
+That's a great question.
 Our life changing package will return a custom type that looks a little like this:

 ```ts
 {